 Click the “Download the Test” button, agree to the terms, and choose one of the 4 test versions in your older adult’s primary language to download (or save all four versions to your computer for future use).

 Print the test and take it with a pen or pencil.
-There’s no time limit, but most people finish in about 15 minutes.
+There is no time limit, but most people finish in approximately 15 minutes.

 Sample questions from the quiz: